 Munich is a fabulous place to live.

-A safe, clean, and cosmopolitan city, Munich was ranked #7 Most Livable City in the World 2010 (Mercer Human Resource Consulting).
-On Monocle's Most Livable Cities Index 2010, Munich is even placed at #1.
+A safe, clean, and cosmopolitan city, Munich was ranked #3 Most Livable City in the World 2018 (Mercer's Quality of Living survey, see film).
+On Monocle's Most Livable Cities Index 2010, Munich was even placed at #1.

 Here is why.